-Scientists have discovered a very distant galaxy, some 10 thousand million light years away, which is about 1,000 times brighter than the Milky Way.
+Researchers have discovered a very distant galaxy which is about a thousand times brighter than the Milky Way.

-It is the brightest of the submillimetre galaxies, which have a very strong emission in the far infrared, researchers said.
+It is the brightest of the submillimetre galaxies, a class of ultraluminous infrared galaxies, according to the researchers.

-Scientists led by Anastasio Diaz-Sanches from Polytechnic University of Cartagena (UPCT) in Spain used gravitational lensing that acts as a sort of magnifier, changing the size and intensity of the apparent image of the original object.
+This phenomenon, known as gravitational lensing, is comparable to that produced by lenses on light rays, and acts as a sort of magnifier, changing the size and intensity of the apparent image of the original object.

-"Thanks to the gravitational lens produced by a cluster of galaxies between ourselves and the source, which acts as if it was a telescope, the galaxy appears 11 times bigger and brighter than it really is, and appears as several images on an arc centred on the densest part of the cluster, which is known as an Einstein Ring," said Diaz-Sanchez.
+"Thanks to the gravitational lens produced by a cluster of galaxies between ourselves and the source, which acts as if it was a telescope, the galaxy appears 11 times bigger and brighter than it really is," said study first author Anastasio Diaz Sanchez, researcher at Technical University of Cartagena, Spain.

-"This type of object harbours the most powerful star forming regions known in the universe.
-The next step will be to study their molecular content," said Susana Iglesias- Groth, an astrophysicist at Instituto de Astrofisica de Canarias (IAC) in Spain.
+"This type of objects harbour the most powerful star forming regions known in the universe.
+The next step will be to study their molecular content," said study co-author Susana Iglesias-Groth from Instituto de Astrofisica de Canarias in Spain.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)